yigalomer/Yuv2RgbRenderScript/README.md

 Yuv2RgbRenderScript
 ===================
-Sample Android application that gets the camera preview frame and apply a blur effect using render script
+Sample Android application that gets the camera preview frame and apply a blur or gray scale effect using render script